MILKTON/eight-queens-challenge/README.md

 These are the different aspect of the project you can work on (in order):
 1. <del>Determine all possible solutions for a given N where N ≥ 8 (within 10 mins on a laptop).
 Bonus points for a higher N where N is the size of the board / number of queens</del>
 2. <del>Iterate over N and store the solutions in postgres using SQLAlchemy</del>
-3. Write basic tests that at least verify the number of solutions for a given N match what's git online.
-I recommend using pytest
+3. <del>Write basic tests that at least verify the number of solutions for a given N match what's git online.
+I recommend using pytest</del>
 4. <del>Docker-ize the solution, so that I can run the code and tests without any assumption of my local setup (including running a postgres instance in docker-compose)</del>
 5. <del>Setup Travis CI (or similar) for your public GitHub repo to run the tests automatically</del>